ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 **Stage-Specific Failures.** Different agents fail differently: Claude loses track of working directory, Codex gets stuck in rabbit holes during resource finding, Gemini doesn't follow full research instructions.
 These are trivial errors humans wouldn't make.

-### Key Insight: Agents as Exploration Accelerators
+### Key Insight: Idea-Explorer as Exploration Accelerator

-The current state of agents is:
+After testing multiple AI scientist systems (including [AI-Scientist](https://github.com/SakanaAI/AI-Scientist-v2), [AI-Researcher](https://github.com/HKUDS/AI-Researcher), and Kosmos), **we believe Idea-Explorer is the most useful for actually helping researchers explore ideas.** Here's why:

-- **Not good enough** for publishable research
+- **Grounded in real experiments**: Agents run actual code on real datasets, producing concrete results you can inspect and build upon
-- **Good for** making ideas more concrete and systematic
+- **Good for** making ideas more concrete, thinking systematically, and providing a starting point for deeper investigation
-- **Better than** LLM-as-judge reports or pure "AI scientist" outputs
+- **Honest about limitations**: Rather than generating polished-looking reports that may be untrustworthy, we focus on transparent exploration with clear artifacts

-Agents can help you think more systematically about your idea, identify potential issues early, and provide a starting point for deeper investigation.
-They're playgrounds for researchers, not replacements.
+Our long-term goal is for idea-explorer to produce work good enough to support publishable research, but we are not there yet.
+We believe the path forward isn't to optimize directly for paper-writing, but to first build reliable exploration tools that help researchers accelerate their work, identify potential issues early, and make informed decisions about what to pursue next.

 ---